jbartola/Final_Project_Bartolacci/README.md

 # Summary

-# I basically took all of the data collected by the IC3 that was published in their 2018 annual report and free-texted the data points into a spreadsheet.
+## I basically took all of the data collected by the IC3 that was published in their 2018 annual report and free-texted the data points into a spreadsheet.
 I had the build a workable data set and I did this manually.
 Tabula would not properly extract the data, so I completed this manually.
 One of the charts, “BEC Over Time” was constructed using several years of published data by the IC3.
 I built the datasets in Excel and used Datawrapper and a few Excel tools to build  and label the charts.

+## I took the appraoch of "less is more".
+I wanted to keep the orignal data but present it in a simple, clean format.
+The FBI and the IC3 will not allow for a lot of bells and whistels.
+Just the facts.... right?
+The charts are simple for a reason - littel left for interpretation, straight forward reporting on the crime statistics.

 # Sample Charts for the Final Project